Save the date! If you’re in the Nashville area, I hope to see you there.

 Each spring the earth awakens from its winter slumber as the days grow warmer and longer.
 Surrounded by newly leafed trees and rolling hills, we will renew our minds and hearts in the simple yet profound practice of sitting and walking meditation.
 Gradually this practice will lead us to intimacy with all of life as we touch the present moment with a kind and open heart.

 This silent retreat will include sitting and walking meditation, instruction, dharma talks and private meetings with the teacher.
-Retreat cost is $240 if paid by March 21; $265 after.
-The seven night option is $495 if paid by March 21; $525 after.
+Retreat cost is $295 if paid by March 21; $325 after.
+The seven night option is $595 if paid by March 21; $625 after.
 A $100 deposit holds your spot.
 Please indicate if you will be attending the three or seven night option.
 Fee covers lodging and all meals.
-There will be a separate opportunity at the retreat to make a dana offering (donation) to the teacher.
+There will be a separate opportunity at the retreat to make a *dana offering (donation) to the teacher.
 A scholarship spot is available if you need financial assistance.
 Paypal is available here.
 If paying by check, instructions are at this link.
 Please include your email address.
-For questions or to join the waitlist, email firstname.lastname@example.org
+Email email@example.com if you wish to be added to the three night waitlist or for any other questions.

 Lisa Ernst is a meditation teacher in the Thai Forest lineage of Ajahn Chah, Jack Kornfield and Trudy Goodman.
-She leads classes and retreats nationally and teaches meditation internationally.
-She is a visiting teacher at Spirit Rock meditation Center in Woodacre, CA.
+She leads classes and retreats nationally and is a visiting teacher at Spirit Rock meditation Center in Woodacre, CA.

 *Dana: According to the Buddha, generosity, or sharing what we have, is one of the central pillars of a spiritual life.
 In the act of giving we develop our ability to let go, cultivate a spirit of caring, and acknowledge the inter-connectedness that we all share.